D-Tony2020/Interactive-Lab-Hub/Lab 2/README.md

 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

-For this project, I was inspired by the artwork of Tega Brain, creative a technologist and professor at NYU.
+<mark> For this project, I was inspired by the artwork of Tega Brain, creative a technologist and professor at NYU.
 Her work often deals with topics concerning temporal logic in relation to natural processes, and finding a way to frustrate modern infrastructures in order to propose a provocation of which sheds "eclectic engineering," a avant garde method of design that subverts anthropocentric and capitalistic paradigms and provokes new ontologies and radical ecologies.
-And her particular her series _Being Radiotropic (2016)_ and piece _Ecological Time_ both showcase this speculative interporetation of time, ecapsulated in object form.
+And her particular her series _Being Radiotropic (2016)_ and piece _Ecological Time_ both showcase this speculative interporetation of time, ecapsulated in object form. </mark>

 ![Inspiration 1](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%202/Proccess/Inspiration_1.jpg)
 ![Inspiration 2](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%202/Proccess/Inspiration_2.jpg)